 7/ Back to the forest To show how we have changed from the first visit.

-There will be a break in the morning and afternoon were refreshments are provided.
-The lunch break is for 45mins were you can bring your own or go to one of the local shops.
+The lunch break is for 45mins where you can bring your own or go to one of the local shops.